-To ensure each student is familiar with the mediation process and can be successful as a mediator, attorney or participant.
-Also, to ensure each student receives the required participatory hours to successfully complete the 40 hours required by the Texas Supreme Court in order to obtain Certification to Mediate.
+To ensure each student acquire the skills and course understanding to become capable of conducting a successful mediation with confidence and without the necessity of further instruction.
+Also to ensure that each student is eligible to and receives the required participatory hours to successfully complete the 40 hours training required by the Texas Supreme Court to obtain bona-fide Certification to Mediate.